Mercantile Perpetuals

 Tier Liquidation

 Mercantile does not liquidate individual positions.
 Instead, liquidation happens at the tier level.
 When a tier's net asset value falls to zero, the entire tier is wiped out.
-Every position in that tier is lost, and the tier resets with a new epoch.
+Every position in that tier is lost, and the tier resets with a new epoch, a generation counter that isolates each lifetime of a tier, so that positions from before the wipeout are permanently separated from any new deposits after it.

 The protocol processes wipeouts from the highest leverage tier downward, since those are the most exposed.
 If a large adverse price move wipes the 50x tier, the excess loss beyond that tier's value cascades and is absorbed proportionally by the remaining tiers.
 This can trigger sequential wipeouts: a severe enough move might wipe the 50x tier, then the 49x, and so on down the line.